TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 The QR code of a location, at any moment, contains a URL ("deep link"), structured as:
 ```
-	"country-specific-prefix" / "Base64(location-specific-part)"
+	"country-specific-prefix" "Base64(location-specific-part)"
 ```
-For instance, the country specific prefix is: `https://tac.gouv.fr/` in case of France.
+For instance, the country specific prefix is: `https://tac.gouv.fr?v=0#` in case of France, where:
+`v=0`indicates it's protocol version 0;
+the `#` character prevents the text that follows (namely the Base64 encoding of the location specific part) to be sent to the `tac.gouv.fr` server if the application is not already installed on the user terminal.

-This section defines the structure of the location specific part.
+In the remaining of this section, we define the structure of the location specific part.

 The QR code of a location is renewed when switching from one period to another (change of `LTKey`/`LTId`), but also periodically during the period.
 This renewal during the period is automatic every `qrCodeRenewalInterval` seconds.